SingleIssueCoder/fluffychat/README.md

+### Hello

+This is a fork of FluffyChat, in which I add some features I would like to use, and change some things for my own personal preference.

+The changes made are as follows:
+- Messages with URLs display a preview of the linked webpage (List will be updated as changes are added)

+Please see below for the readme of the main FluffyChat project.
+The source of that project can be found [here](https://github.com/krille-chan/fluffychat).

+This fork is housed [here](https://github.com/SingleIssueCoder/fluffychat).

 ![Screenshot](https://github.com/krille-chan/fluffychat/blob/main/assets/banner_transparent.png?raw=true)

 [FluffyChat](https://fluffychat.im) is an open source, nonprofit and cute [[matrix](https://matrix.org)] client written in [Flutter](https://flutter.dev).
 The goal of the app is to create an easy to use instant messenger which is open source and accessible for everyone.